Ylefol/TimeSeriesAnalysis/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-TimeSeriesAnalysis is a transcriptomic analysis tool for both RNA sequencing and microarray data
+TiSA: TimeSeriesAnalysis - Is a transcriptomic analysis tool for both RNA sequencing and microarray data

 ## Overview